InformaticsMatters/dls-fragalysis-stack-kubernetes/rancher/README.md

 importantly, set the initial administrator password (which we keep in our KeePass instance under
 **Rancher -> Admin User (XCHEM/STFC)**.

+You can reset the password for the `admin` user by shelling into a Rancher Pod and running reset-password: -

+    $ kubectl exec --stdin --tty -n cattle-system <Pod> -- /bin/bash
+    # reset-password
+    [...]
+    wAOdxMNux5EY4sbWLTJn
+    # exit

 ---